International and regional cooperation

 The Latvian Ministry of Defence has currently accredited 8 defence attachés in 18 countries:

-• United States (two representatives, resident in Washington).
+• United States (resident in Washington).

-• Germany and Austria (resident in Berlin).
+• Germany, Austria and France (resident in Berlin).

 • Canada (resident in Ottawa).

-• Turkey (resident in Ankara).
+• Turkey, Azerbaijan and Georgia (resident in Ankara).

 • Poland, the Czech Republic, Slovakia and Hungary (resident in Warsaw).